 Intraocular Pressure Measurement – Checks for the presence of glaucoma

 Optos Retinal Exam or Pupil dilation – It is important to get a view of the back of the eyes and their internal structures.
 We look at the retina, small blood vessels, and the optic nerve.
 We check for eye diseases such as diabetic retinopathy, glaucoma, and age-related macular degeneration (AMD).
 These types of exams are recommended for everyone yearly and essential for individuals at risk for eye disease.

 Please note: dilating eye drops take about 20 minutes to work, and your eyes may be sensitive to light for a few hours following your exam.
 It’s wise to bring sunglasses to your visit or have someone drive you home from the exam.

 Although the above tests provide a detailed view of eye health and function, additional evaluation and testing are sometimes indicated.
 Further testing may include fundus photos, optical coherence tomography, fluorescein angiography, corneal topography, automated visual field, and others.
 Today, advanced retinal imaging devices can capture high resolution, wide-angle views of the retina, and save these images for comparisons over time.

-At the office of Drs.
-Shannon Chandler and Lesa Davis, you can rest assured that your vision care is in the best of hands.
+At the office of Dr. Shannon Chandler & Associates, you can rest assured that your vision care is in the best of hands.
 We maintain a position at the forefront of advances in technology and treatment to provide patients with the highest quality of care.